 They have an outstanding 42-hour battery life, long enough to last you an entire work-week without charging, and support Apple’s W1 chip for easier pairing with iOS devices.
 They have good audio reproduction and sound decent overall.
 They also have an excellent wireless range, so you shouldn’t experience audio cuts if you don’t keep your audio source directly on you.

-Our recommendations above are what we think are currently the best on the ear Bluetooth headphones to buy for most people in each price range.
+Our recommendations above are what we think are currently the best on-ear Bluetooth headphones to buy for most people in each price range.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for on-ear headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.